cecinuga/sslef/README.md

 - No forward or back substitution; **the system is never solved**.
 - `consts` (the RHS vector b) is allocated but never populated or used.
 - The test matrix is hard-coded; no runtime input is supported.
-- The elimination() bug has been resolved; LU factorization now updates U correctly.

 ---